Our focus has shifted from Social Media to VISUAL Social Media. We are drawn to “visual content” online in more ways than ever before.

 Try one or more of the following 6 Tips to start taking advantage of visual marketing in your business:

-- Learn to use quality DIY editing programs like PicMonkey.com.
-I recently posted about my enthusiasm for the Monkey.
+- Learn to use quality DIY editing programs like PicMonkey.com or Adobe Spark.

 - Create one or more of the following types of “original” images: